less/old-lesscss.org/templates/pages/doc.md

 Guards are useful when you want to match on *expressions*, as opposed to simple values or arity.
 If you are familiar with functional programming, you have probably encountered them already.

-> In trying to stay as close as possible to the *declarative* nature of CSS, LESS has opted to follow the *functional* programming model when it comes to conditionals, as such, you will not find *if/else* statements or *for* loops, but rather guarded mixins.
+In trying to stay as close as possible to the declarative nature of CSS, LESS has opted to implement conditional execution via **guarded mixins** instead of if/else statements, in the vein of `@media` query feature specifications.

 Let's start with an example: